 If you want to stop making the same mistakes think about how habit stacking can help you.

-Remember the health issue I mentioned above, yesterday I implemented an action to hopefully turn into a habit.
-Granted its early days but I am excited about finally taking steps to address the issue.
+Remember the health issue I mentioned above, yesterday I implemented an action to hopefully turn it into a habit.
+Granted it’s early days but I am excited about finally taking steps to address the issue.
 Since it’s an unpleasant task (hence why I don’t do it) I have attached it to an enjoyable task I do every day in a bid to ingrain it as a healthy habit.
 Wish me luck!

 Refocus your priorities

-If you are repeating the same mistakes because you are distracted, bored or not sure what to do next then you need to refocus your priorities.
+If you are repeating the same mistakes because you are distracted, bored, or not sure what to do next then you need to refocus your priorities.

 You need solid goals to focus on.

-Maybe you are not working on the right projects, maybe you have too many projects or perhaps even not enough to keep your creativity and motivation firing.
+Maybe you are not working on the right projects, maybe you have too many projects, or perhaps even not enough to keep your creativity and motivation firing.